Chula Vista

 SDG&E offers natural gas and electric efficiency incentives and technical assistance to residential and commercial/industrial customers.

 Chula Vista and SDG&E have a franchise agreement.
 In addition, the City has a long history with SDG&E in a series of Local Government Partnerships (LGP), which began in 2006.
-The City is currently wrapping up the fourth year of a five-year contract with SDG&E where they focus on energy efficiency services that reduce the amount of electricity consumed and help lower monthly utility costs.
-The program is designed to reduce amount of kilowatt hours consumed by the community in a range of sectors.
+The City just wrapped up a five-year LGP contract with SDG&E where the focus was on energy efficiency services that reduce the amount of electricity consumed and help lower monthly utility costs for municipal facilities, residents and businesses in Chula Vista.
+The program was designed to reduce amount of kilowatt hours consumed by the community in a range of sectors.
 The most recent LGP included the creation of a Roadmap to ZNE for City Facilities, the new climate action plan, and a benchmarking and building performance ordinance.
 The City recently partnered with SDG&E for the creation of the Energy Station in the Library.
 Some examples of current efforts to promote energy efficiency include adopting a high efficiency outdoor commercial lighting ordinance, providing no-cost home and business energy evaluations, providing energy efficiency tools and resources and libraries and in recreation programming, providing training to development staff, and regularly participating in community events to promote energy efficiency.

 Low-Income Programs